mikkokotola/webcodingforbeginners/privacy_policy.md

 When you create a submission for the course or a submission for willingness to demo your application we ask you to provide us with the following personal information:
 Your name
 Email
-We use this information to send you the course certificate and instruction for claiming online versions of the certificate.
+We use this information to send you e-mails related to the course (with feedback on the submission and course certificate).
 We may also use your information for informing you about updates to the course material, about possible related course materials and contacting you for other matters (e.g. interview request) related to the course.

 During the course, all other data (information on quiz submissions, usage statistics of the material web page, feedback of the course) is collected anonymously and cannot be connected to a participant's personal information.